 - Contact the doctor for guidance.
 If a loved one dismisses your concerns, you can try calling the doctor directly.
 You will need to sign a form verifying that you have your loved one’s permission to discuss his or her medical information with the doctor and his or her staff.
 Your insights may help the doctor understand what to look for during upcoming visits.

 - Use a sense of caring.
 Remind the senior that you want to do what’s best to promote his or her health and wellbeing, both today and in the months and years to come.

 After the initial conversation, don’t expect that a decision will be reached instantly.
 It is important to give your loved one some time to absorb the information you share.
 It is equally as important to really listen to your loved one’s wishes and concerns.
 And, sometimes, even though you have the best intentions and only the safety of your loved one in mind, suggestions and help are not wanted.
 Be patient and unless the person is in danger of harming himself or herself, you cannot take any action that is unwanted.

-Live Free Home Health Care of Concord, New Hampshire is here to help you determine the best plan of long-term care that will meet your loved one’s needs and maintain your loved one’s quality of life.
+Live Free Home Health Care, a trusted provider of elder care in Concord and the surrounding areas, is here to help you determine the best plan of long-term care that will meet your loved one’s needs and maintain your loved one’s quality of life.
 If you’re looking for a partner in care coordination in the Lakes Region or Central New Hampshire, call us today at 603-217-0149, and let us help make your life a little easier.